Osceola County families, students, and school staff: Disability Rights Florida wants to hear from you. View our News Room post to learn more

 • Personal Care Assistant Services for Children with Developmental Disabilities Restored - 3 tag match(es) (75%)

-• Medicaid Beneficiaries Sue Over Implementation of Medicaid Managed Care Program - 2 tag match(es) (50%)
+• Big Changes Coming to Florida’s Medicaid Long-Term Care Program - 2 tag match(es) (50%)

 We care about your privacy and trust, and will never share or sell your email address.